AFCENT Airmen test capabilities during JADEX 22-01

-A U.S. Air Force F-16 Fighting Falcon pilot prepares to receive fuel from a KC-135 Stratotanker during a flight over Southeast Asia, Feb.
-16, 2022.
-The aircraft were participating in Joint Air Defense Exercise 2201, a theater-wide large-scale integrated air and missile defense exercise, to improve coalition and regional strategic approach capabilities.
+U.S. Air Force Staff Sgt.
+Tommy Hoppers, a crew chief assigned to the 379th Expeditionary Aircraft Maintenance Squadron at Al Udeid Air Base, Qatar, performs maintenance on a KC-135 Stratotanker aircraft at Prince Sultan Air Base, Kingdom of Saudi Arabia, Feb.
+15, 2022.
+The 379th EAMXS was at PSAB participating in Joint Air Defense Exercise 22-01, a theater-wide large-scale integrated air and missile defense exercise.
 (U.S. Air Force photo by Tech.
 Sgt.
 Sergio A. Gamboa)

 |Date Taken: